How it works

 - Containers 1L or more which have contained flavoured milk, pure fruit or vegetable juice, cask wine or cask water

 - Sachets above 250ml which have contained wine

 Excluded containers, such as plain milk bottles and glass wine bottles, can still be recycled through existing kerbside collection or drop-off services.

 Create your scheme account

-Before scheme launch, you will be able to sign-up here for a scheme account; it's the easy way to receive your refund, via an electronic funds transfer (EFT) into your bank account.
+Sign-up for a scheme account below; it's the easy way to receive your refund via an electronic funds transfer (EFT) into your bank account.

 Other refund payment options are available (cash, voucher, donation) and do not require a scheme account.
 Please check with your local container refund point operator for available payment options.